Gaeilge agus fáilte

 - 2018 Presented at the Froebel-hosted Erasmus+ project Conference: A Digital Journey in Europe.
 May 2018.

-- 2017 Presentation as co-presenter with Laura Thornton NIPT/ITE Forum: Reflective Practice in the Froebel B. Ed., Maynooth University.
+- 2017 Co-presentation with Laura Thornton NIPT/ITE Forum: Reflective Practice in the Froebel B. Ed., Maynooth University.

 In his free time Séamie, as a passionate enthusiast of hurling, is part of the backroom team which manages the Maynooth University Fresher’s hurling team.